sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 ==========================
 LOTRO Companion shall run on Windows, MacOS and Linux.
 LOTRO Companion runs with Java.
 So you'll need a JRE.
-In the Windows distribution, a 64bit Java 8 runtime is provided.
+In the Windows distribution, a 32bit Java 8 runtime (OpenJDK) is provided.

 1.1 Windows
 -----------